seanstynes/purple-orange-forest/content/posts/supro-thunderbolt-amp-review.md

 ---

-#Finally, an afordable high-end sounding 15 inch tube amp
+#Finally, an afordable high-end sounding tube amp with a 15 inch speaker

 I spent a good half a year searching for an amp to replace my Fender Hot Rod Deluxe.
 The Hot Rod was a great amp but it had seen better days.
 By the end it was switching itself between the drive and clean channels by it's own will.
 Some sort of late stage amp dementia.
 I loved that amp but it was time to find something new.